 How big is the trucking industry?

-The trucking companies, warehouses and private sector in the U.S. employs an estimated 8.9 million people employed in trucking-related jobs; nearly 3.5 million were truck drivers.
+Trucking companies, warehouses, and the rest of the private sector in the U.S. employs an estimated 8.9 million people in trucking-related jobs with nearly 3.5 million truck drivers.
 Of this figure UPS employs 60,000 workers and 9% are owner operators.
 LTL shippers account for around 13.6 percent of America's trucking sector.

 How many trucks operate in the U.S.?